hail-is/hail/dev-docs/hail-overview.md

 Github at hail-is/hail.  $HAIL will denote the repository root below.
 Hail is open source and developed in the open.

-Hail is written in Python, Java and Scala, and C/C++.
+Hail is written in Python, Java/Scala (both JVM langauges), and C/C++.

 Hail has two user-facing components: Hail Query and Hail Batch.
 Both provide Python interfaces.
 Hail Query is for distributed, out-of-core